-"But his career was now drawing to an end.
-The different occupations-the direction of both the spiritual and temporal matters of the order, which was already widely spread-the anxiety caused by the many conflicts in which the Society was engaged-the fear of defeat the joy arising from success-his unrelenting activity-his uneasiness at seeing the pontificial chair occupied by Carraffa, always adverse to the order-all these things contributed to shorten his days.
-His constitution, which had been impaired in his youth, and in the to shorten his days.
-His constitution, which had been impaired in his youth, and in the cavern of Manreze, now gradually gave way; and although no symptom of his approaching end was yet visible, 'no paleness of countenance, not a sign in all his body,' nevertheless he felt the vital principle fading away within him, and that his last hour was rapidly drawing near.
+4 But his career was now drawing to an end.
+The different occupations-the direction of both the spiritual and temporal matters of the order, which was already widely spread-the-anxiety caused by the many conflicts in which the Society was engaged-the fear of defeat. -the joy arising from success-his unrelenting activity-his uncessiness at seeing the pon-tificial chair occupied by Carraffa, always adverse to the order-all these things contributed to shorten his days.
+His constitution, which had been impaired in his youth, and i the caver of Manreze, now gradually gave way; and although no symptom of his approaching end was yet visile, 'no paleness of countenance, not asign in all his body,' nevertheless he filt the vital principle fading away within him, and that his last hour was rapidly drawing mean.
 He tried the country air, and for this purpose went to a villa lately given by some friends for the use of the Roman college, but he found no relief.
-His strength was fast failing him; an unconquerable lassitude crept over his whole frame, and his intellect only remained clear and unchanged.
-He spoke of his illness, nay of his approaching end, to nobody.
-He returned to Rome, and threw himself upon a bed.
+His strength was fast failing him; an unconquerable lassitude crept over his whole frame, and his intellet only remained clear and unchanged.
+He spoke of his illness, nay of his approaching end, to no-body.
+He returned to Rome, and threw hinnesel upon a bed.
 A doctor was sent for by the alarmed fathers, but he bade them be of good cheer, 'for there was nothing the matter with the general.'
-Ignatius smiled; and when the physician was gone, he gave orders to his secretary, Polancus, to proceed to the holy father straightway to recommend the Society to his care, and to obtain a blessing for himself (Ignatius), and indulgencies for his sins.
-Perhaps he made this last attempt to disarm, by his humility, the inflexible Paul IV.
+Ignatius smillet, and when the physician was goon, he gave orders to bis scoretary, Polancus, to proceed to the holy father straightway to recommend the scole to his cave, and to obtain a blessing for himself (Ignatins), and indulgencies for his sins.
+Perhaps he made this last attermpt to disarm, by his himility, the inflexible Paul IV.
 (Carraffa), and so render him favourable to the Society.
-He was mistaken.
-Paul sent the requested benison, but he did not change his mind towards the Society.
-However, Polancus reassured by the doctor, and not seeing any danger himself, disregarded the order, postponing the fulfilment of his mission till next day.
-Meanwhile, after Ignatius had attended till very late to some affairs concerning the Roman college, he was left alone to rest.
-But what was the surprise and consternation of the fathers, on entering his room next morning, to find him breathing his last!
-The noise and confusion caused by such an unexpected event were great.
-Cordials, doctor, confessor, were immediately sent for; but, before any of them care. morning, to find him breathing his last!
-The noise and confusion caused by such an unexpected event were great.
-Cordials, doctor, confessor, were immediately sent for; but, before any of them came-before Polancus, who only now ran to the Pope, returned-Loyola had expired.
-His demise took place at five o'clock on the morning of the 31st of July 1556, in his sixty-fith year.
-So ended a man who is extolled by the one party as a saint, executed by the other as a monster.
-He was neither.
-Most assuredly, in the Protestant point of view, and by all those who advocate the cause of freedom of conscience, and of a return to the purity of the primitive religion of Christ, Ignatius ought to be detested above any other individual.
-To him and to his order belongs the mountful glory of having checked the progress of the Reformation, and of having kept a great part of Europe under the voke of superstition and tyrany.
+Hewas mistaken.
+Paul kad at-tended till very late to some affluits concerning the Roman college, he was left alone to rest.
+But which was the surprise and consternation of the fathers, on entering his zone to rest.
+How yit hewas the surprise and consternation of the fathers, on enterin " But his career was now drawing to an end.
+The different occupations-the direction of torical characters.
+We leave these writers to reflect whether the Jesuits are a vanquished enemy, or whether they are not still redoubtable and menacing foes.
+But with deference to such distinguished writers as Macaulay, Taylor, Stephen, and others, we dare to assert that in writing about the Jesuits they were led astray by the above romantic sentiments; and we should moreover warn them that their words are quoted by the Jesuit writers Cre-tineau, Pellico, &c., as irrefragable testimony of the sanctity of their members."